 mysqld -u mysql --init-file=/var/lib/mysql/mysql-init &

-Now that the password has been updated, shutdown MySQL safely using the following:
+- Now that the password has been updated, shut down MySQL safely using this command:

 /bin/rm -vi /var/lib/mysql/mysql-init

 - Restart MySQL normally: